willdickson/em3242_to_nema23/README.md

 ## em3245_to_nema23

-Bracket designd for mounting the EM3243 hall effect sensor above the shaft of a NEMA 23 stepper motor.
+Bracket designed for mounting the EM3243 hall effect sensor above the shaft of a NEMA 23 stepper motor.
 The parts are designed to be lasercut from 1/8" acrylic.
 The EM3242 sensor should be mounted on the [angle_sensor_em3242](https://github.com/willdickson/angle_sensor_em3242) PCB.